nhscc/problem-statements/2020/airports/bdpa-airports-part-1.md

 If the name, birthdate, and sex match a passenger's info, they should be denied.
-This should happen even if the passenger's information is in a different case (i.e. they spell their name in all caps).
+This should happen even if the passenger's information is in a different case (i.e. they spell their name in ALL CAPS).

-> To test the No Fly List, you can use the following passenger information: name
+To test the No Fly List, you can use the following passenger information:

-> (first middle last): Restricted User Flier; birthdate (day, month, year): 25,
+- **name** (first middle last): Restricted User Flier
+- **birthdate** (day, month, year): 25, 12, 1985
+- **sex**: male

-> 12, 1985; sex: male.
-This passenger will always exist in the No Fly List and
-> should be denied the ability to book flights when encountered.
+This passenger will always exist in the No Fly List and should be denied the ability to book flights when encountered.

-> The passenger flying is different than the customer account.
-A customer can
+> Keep in mind the passenger flying is different than the customer account.
+A
-> buy a ticket for a different person.
+> customer can buy a ticket for a different person.

 ## Requirement 10